Setting Managerial Relationship Boundaries

 - Avoid Likes and Tweets – Think twice about friending employees on their Facebook page or following them on Twitter.
 It’s easy to overshare on social media.
 Comments can be misinterpreted and the resulting conflict can spill over into the workplace.

 - Establish Code of Conduct – Consider developing formal code of conduct guidelines, perhaps as part of your employee handbook.
-The Small Business Administration offers some suggestions [Link 1].
+This sample code for small and medium-sized companies can help you identify what needs to be included.
 Having these policies sets expectations in advance and may prevent problems later.

 - Mind your Image – Set a professional tone.
 For some managers it might be the clothes they wear.
 For others, it might be the words they use to speak to employees.
 Some managers have a five-minute huddle at the beginning of each day to establish priorities and answer questions.